in Arches National Park

 When you finish with the two appetizer arches, continue up the main trail through a landscape of impressive sandstone formations.
 The longest arch in the world is 3/4 of a mile past the junction.
 However, the trail turns from gravel to sand 0.2 miles before the arch.
 Follow the track to the left toward the long thin ribbon of rock running along the side of a sandstone wall.

 Once your eyes come to accept that this improbable arch is actually standing, you are free to hike back the way you came.
-If you are eager for more, there are six other arches further up the trails beyond Landscape Arch.
+If you are eager for more, six other arches are farther up the trails beyond Landscape Arch.
 Partition Arch, Navajo Arch, Wall Arch, Private Arch, Dar Angel Arch, and Double O Arch can be reached via a combination of primitive and maintained trails.
 Seeing them all will add about five miles to this hike.

 To get to the trailhead: From the visitor center, drive 18 miles north up Park Avenue.
 The road ends at Devils Garden.
 Parking for the trailhead is just past the campground.